Attaining perfect obedience? Can this be an honourable goal for anyone? Is a goal worth pursuing?!? …

-Based on real events, the story in Perfect Obedience focuses on the experiences of 13-year-old Julian (Sebastian Aguirre) who attains attendance at a seminary to prepare him for the priesthood.
+Based on real events, the story in Perfect Obedience focuses on the experiences of 13-year-old Julian (Sebastian Aguirre), who attains attendance at a seminary to prepare him for the priesthood.
 The first scenes convey a sense of idealism — as if to portray the bliss of childhood, surrounded by people who genially care and love you.

 Like in Pedro Almodovar’s 2004 film Bad Education (which also has a similar narrative), the blissful depiction of innocence and happiness is achieved through the use of lighting, attention to details and choice of locations.
 Immersed in this heavenly atmosphere, the viewer is being prepared for the protagonist’s inevitable loss of his ideal world….

-Initially I was led to believe that the film would be inspirational – like the 1962 film Almost Angels – the difference being that the young protagonist in Perfect Obedience is to become a priest instead of a member of a renowned choir.
+Initially, I was led to believe that the film would be inspirational – like the 1962 film Almost Angels – the difference being that the young protagonist in Perfect Obedience is to become a priest instead of a member of a renowned choir.

 Julian joins the seminary and faces challenges common to children facing a change in their lives, such as a new school and new acquaintances – some friendly, others not.
 That`s life!
-While separated from the external world, the boys who study for the priesthood have the same wishes and desires as any other kid, which often leads them into mischief.
+While separated from the external world, the boys who study for the priesthood have the exact wishes and desires as any other kid, which often leads them into mischief.
 In this regard, I’m reminded of another film about youth in a religious environment: Peter Care`s The Dangerous Lives of Altar Boys.

-In addition to the beautiful cinematography, one of the best features of this film is its soundtrack, which offers a really diverse selection of vibes that accompany the scenes: religious hymns, melancholic piano, Spanish Rock and even a song performed by The Rolling Stones.
-Add to that the film`s own theme – a song that bears much of the responsibility for the sense of uneasiness in the viewers …
+In addition to the beautiful cinematography, one of the best features of this film is its soundtrack, which offers a diverse selection of vibes that accompany the scenes: religious hymns, melancholic piano, Spanish Rock and even a song performed by The Rolling Stones.
+Add to that the film`s theme – a song that bears much of the responsibility for the sense of uneasiness in the viewers …

 Perfect Obedience Trailer